-This paperwork will inform you that you have 21 days to notify the court what you are going to do next.
-Specifically, you will need to decide whether to admit liability or to defend the action.
+This paperwork will usually inform you that you have 21 days to notify the court of how you intend to respond to the claim.
+You will need to decide whether to admit liability or to defend the action.

-You insurer must handle the claim
+Your insurer will handle the claim

-If you have received notice that you are being sued, you should do is to telephone your insurance company and send them a copy of the court paperwork.
-The Road Traffic Act requires that any claim arising out of a vehicle collision be made to your insurer, so it is likely that your insurer has already been notified about the proceedings.
+If you have received a notice of legal action, you should contact your insurance company and send them a copy of the paperwork.
+The Road Traffic Act requires claimants to notify the defendant's insurer of a claim relating to a vehicle collision, so your insurer will probably already be aware of the claim.

-In many cases, your insurer will have already commenced negotiations with the other party about the claim.
-The other driver may simply have filed the claim against you directly as a negotiating tool, perhaps because he feels that your insurance company is not moving fast enough.
+Your insurer may have already started negotiations with the claimant.
+The claimant may have started the claim against you to increase their negotiating leverage, perhaps because the claimant feels that your insurance company is not moving fast enough.

-Do I have to go to Court?
+Will I have to go to court?

-It is unlikely that you will need to go to Court.
+It is unlikely that you will need to go to court.
 If you were genuinely responsible for the accident, your insurer may simply settle the claim.
 Alternatively, they may dispute the amount of damage and injuries being claimed for.